Public toilets in Algeria: Public toilets

 There are few public toilets.
 The most common type in more rural areas are squat toilets.
 Public toilets that had open flow channels was an issue in Algeria, as some of these toilets emptied directly into the sea and caused a number of health related problems as a result.

-A 2016 survey of residents of Constantine found that 17.65% though public spaces like kiosks, cafeterias, public toilets and public transport were secure, while 10.58% found these spaces hygienic, 56% found them comfortable and 1.78% said they would use them of they had no other options.
+A 2016 survey of residents of Constantine found that 17.65% though public spaces like kiosks, cafeterias, public toilets and public transport were secure, while 10.58% found these spaces hygienic, 56% found them comfortable and 1.78% said they would use them if they had no other options.
 37% said lack of public services like public toilets was an issue in the city.

 Starting in the second century AD, the Roman Empire started building public latrines in Italy and North Africa.
 This improvement was generally widely approved of, and locals integrated using these facilities into their daily lives.
 Roman public toilets have been located at Djémila.
 Roman cisterns can be found in the hills of Tiddis.
 Ancient Roman public latrines were also located at Timgad.
 Surplus water was often used by Roman aqueducts for flushing sewer systems and public toilets.

 84% of homes had a sewage connection.
 Across the whole of the country, 95% the country had sanitation coverage.